hrithik-jha/quickdocs/README.md

 ## Instructions
 In the server folder,
-Execute: node index.js
+Execute: `node index.js`
-It will start the server
+It will start the server.
+To have auth and file sharing functionalities, start the PHP server.

-Paste the API folder files in the htdocs of your system for PHP microservices.
-It should be pasted without the API folder.
+Paste the API folder files in the `xampp/htdocs` of your system for PHP microservices.